-The Valley School District recognizes the important connection between a healthy diet and student's ability to learn effectively and achieve high standards in school.
+The Valley School District recognizes the important connection between a healthy diet and a student's ability to learn effectively and achieve success in school.
 We make every effort to serve quality meals and show students that we care.
-A hungry student has difficulty learning.
-Help your child do better in school by making sure they eat a healthy breakfast and lunch!
-The Valley School District is committed to providing all students with all the tools they need to succeed – this includes nutritious meals that everyone can enjoy together.
+Our district is committed to providing all students with all the tools they need to succeed – this includes nutritious meals that everyone can enjoy together.

 Valley School District participates in a federal program, the Community Eligibility Provision (CEP), which is a part of the National School Lunch and School Breakfast programs.
 CEP allows all students to receive breakfast and lunch at no charge throughout the school year, regardless of family or household income.
 No-cost school meals are a great benefit to students, as a hungry child has difficulty learning.

 We encourage all families to submit a Family Income Survey (FIS) to the school office.
 The information collected in the survey supports funding streams for educational programs that rely on income data.
 Every FIS form that is not submitted means lost resources for our schools.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.